 10 Full guidelines from the CBCEW can be accessed here.

-csk.news and 9 other users link to it
+csk.news and 9 more users link to this post